michaelwozniak/ml2_tools/README.md

 If there are conflicts during a merge, resolve them manually, then commit the changes.

 Congratulations!
 You've covered the basics of Git and GitHub.
 These commands will help you manage and collaborate on projects effectively.
+Here you can find decent git tutorial which will cover all necessary commands and concepts: https://www.atlassian.com/git/tutorials.